Quick Facts

 Avoid getting the medication in your eyes.
 If this occurs, rinse your eyes with large amounts of cool water.
 You may apply the solution to wet or dry hair, but allow it to dry completely before applying other products.

 Store your Hair Solution Rx in a cool, dark place, away from direct sunlight.
 When traveling, try to avoid exposure to excessive heat.
-If unused, discard after the date listed on your bottle.
+When your new shipment arrives, you may discard any extra unused product - and be sure to do so after the expiry date on your bottle.

 If you miss an application for one or more days, don’t double up as a way to “catch up.”
 Instead, continue applying once per day.